Skip to content

 • Advising members of an offshore holiday property club in relation to its constitutional documents and issues of unfair prejudice and just and equitable winding up.

-• George v McCarthy & Anr [2019] EWHC 2939 (Ch) – Acting for the Respondents in a complicated and aggressively prosecuted unfair prejudice petition.
+• George v McCarthy & Anr [2019] EWHC 2939 (Ch) – Acting for the respondents in a complicated and aggressively prosecuted unfair prejudice petition.
 After a 7-day trial, Hugh obtained a complete dismissal of the petition.

-• Manolete Partners Plc v Akbar & Ors – Acting for the Claimant litigation funder in claims seeking over £3.5m in damages and restitutionary payments following alleged misappropriation of company assets by its directors.
+• Manolete Partners Plc v Akbar & Ors– Acting for the claimant litigation funder in claims seeking over £3.5m in damages and restitutionary payments following alleged misappropriation of company assets by its directors.

 • Successfully acting for professional directors in the early stages of an intended prosecution by the Secretary of State under the Company Directors Disqualification Act 1986 (CDDA), leading to the proceedings being dropped.